Historypin/shiftedstorage/README.md

 [![Test](https://github.com/edsu/shiftedstorage/actions/workflows/test.yml/badge.svg)](https://github.com/edsu/shiftedstorage/actions/workflows/test.yml)

-*shiftedstorage* is a tailored configuration of [Docker], [IPFS Cluster] and [Tailscale] that allows a trusted network of archives to cooperatively back up each other's data.
+*shiftedstorage* is a small Python command line utility that lets you create and manage a trusted, decentralized storage system for community archives.
+All the heavy lifting is done by [IPFS Cluster] and [Tailscale] which provides a virtual private mesh network for the cluster participants that the rest of the world can't see.
 This work is part of [Shift Collective]'s [Modeling Sustainable Futures: Exploring Decentralized Digital Storage for Community Based Archives] project, which was funded by the [Filecoin Foundation for the Decentralized Web].
 For more details you can read reports linked from the project's homepage.

 In a nutshell, the goal of *shiftedstorage* is to provide an alternative to "big-tech" storage services, that is: